4.7· 3 reviews

 Ready to begin?

-If you have wondered what your mind is beneath the noise, come sit with us in silence.
-We will create the conditions.
-The discovery is yours.
+If you have wondered what your mind is beneath the noise — beneath the planning, the worrying, the replaying, and the rehearsing — come sit with us in the mountain silence.
+We create the conditions: the forest, the schedule, the guidance, the food, the absence of everything unnecessary.
+The discovery is entirely yours.
+And it has been waiting for you.

 No forms, no checkout — just a conversation about what you're looking for.